allegro/blog/_posts/2024-01-22-couchbase-expired-docs-tunning.md

 However, our journey took an unexpected turn when we began receiving reports that customers, despite changing their preference, continued to see the same view.
 For instance, if a customer switched from the offer listing to the product listing, they would still receive the offer listing.
-The frustration escalated as this improper view persisted, even after manual page refreshes, lasting several times before finally aligning with the customer's preference after a delay, sometimes up to a minute.
+The frustration escalated as this invalid view persisted, even after manual page refreshes, lasting several times before finally aligning with the customer's preference after a delay, sometimes up to a minute.
 This discrepancy became the starting point of our investigation.

 ## Remedy for rendering views in SOA - Opbox